ErikSteLarsen/bouvet_quiztask/README.md

 1. Once the database is initialized you can then start the Spring Boot backend (you need to build/compile the project).
 After that is taken care of you can:
     > run the main() method of BouvetQuizApplication

-1. Then the last step is to start the frontend by navigating to the `frontend` directory and then executing the below command:
+1. Then the last step is to start the frontend by navigating to the `frontend` directory and then executing the below commands:
+    > npm install
     > npm start